HunterCartier702/Useful-Scripts/README.md

-# Just some useful scripts that I use or to help with Hackthebox CTF's.
+# Just some useful scripts that I use or to help with Hackthebox boxes.
  In BASH:

  chmod u+x <script_Name>